Alexander Hamilton was scared.

 Thomas stood in the doorway for a moment before realising what was happening, and making his way over to the other boy.

 ”Fine.
 If you don’t want my help or whatever that’s fine, just... let me make you breakfast or something.
-We don’t need to leave until like half an hour, and you look really thin, and even though I hate you, I can’t just throw you out.
+We don’t need to leave for like half an hour, and you look really thin, and even though I hate you, I can’t just throw you out.
 Just...
 I won’t ask questions if you don’t want me to, I swear, and although I hate this I just really need to know you’ve at least eaten.”

 And while Hamilton could’ve turned and left right then, or taken the piss out of Jefferson’s protectiveness (Jefferson?
 Protective?
 Over him?), he just couldn’t in that moment.
 Reluctantly, he nodded at the taller boy, and followed him to the kitchen.

-Jefferson and Hamilton walked to school in silence, Hamilton ignoring Jefferson’s concerned gaze as he winced at every step (because last night really had been worse than most) and could barely focus on his surroundings.
+Jefferson and Hamilton walked to school in silence, Hamilton ignoring Jefferson’s concerned gaze as he winced at every few steps (because last night really had been worse than most) and could barely focus on his surroundings.
 The tense silence continued throughout the journey, neither boy willing to break it (what the hell could they say anyway?).

 Just as they reached the school and Hamilton breathed a sigh of relief (free from both Jefferson’s newfound protectiveness and the pain of walking), Jefferson pulled the other boy aside, ignoring Hamilton’s indignant glare.